MicrosoftDocs/visualstudio-docs/docs/extensibility/walkthough-create-extension-pack.md

 ---
+title: Create an Extension Pack
-title: Create an Extension Pack with the Extension Pack Item Template | Microsoft Docs ms.date: 07/27/2018 ms.topic: conceptual
+description: Learn how to create an Extension Pack with the Extension Pack Item Template ms.date: 07/27/2018 ms.topic: conceptual
 helpviewer_keywords: